mag535/bash_testing/README.md

 # bash_testing
-Just something for me to practice using git bash with
+Just something for me to practice using git bash with.

+Since it is practice, I'll only be using git bash to access/edit/add to/etc. this repository and its files.